hasn’t remarried since his divorce.

 all the crazy things you’ve always wanted to do but couldn’t.
 Just make sure

-it’s not dangerous or harmful to your health.
+it’s not unsafe or harmful to your health.

 you will find people to enjoy them with.
 They could be your Golf partners, your